Passed by the 2573rd administrative meeting on May 5, 2009

 [Article Four] Special collections, reference books, course reserved materials, audio-visual materials, periodicals, journals and newspapers may not be borrowed.
 Other regulations may apply as authorized by the unit responsible for the material.

 [Article Six] Borrowers can make requests according to their status and position.
-Full time faculty is up to 20 books; borrowers with borrowing privileges more than 10 books are up to 10 books; borrowers with borrowing privileges less than 10 books are up to 5 books.
-The library system will automatically indicate on your personal account record when your requested book is returned to the library.
-You will also be notified by email or telephone.
-The requested book is transferred over to the next person in line if the requester doesn’t borrow it in five days.
+Full time faculty is up to 30 books; students are up to 20 books; borrowers with borrowing privileges more than 10 books are up to 10 books; borrowers with borrowing privileges less than 10 books are up to 5 books.

 [Article Seven] Books already on loan are subject to recall if they are assigned as course reserved materials by a professor or in any other special cases, and must be returned within 7 days of the recall notification.
 Late returns are subject to late fines and the loan period listed in Article Three will not be honored in such circumstances.